SouthernUnderground

-SouthernUnderground is the second album from American rap trio CunninLynguists, released in 2003.
+SouthernUnderground is the second studio album by American hip hop trio CunninLynguists.
+It was released on April 1, 2003 via FreshChest Records.
+Recording sessions took place at Deacon's Crib in Lexington, Kentucky.
+Production was handled by member Kno, who also served as executive producer, Domingo, Freshchest Prose and RJD2.
+It features guest appearances from Cashmere The PRO, Masta Ace, Supastition and Tonedeff.

 As well as resident vocalist Deacon the Villain and DJ/vocalist Kno, the group employed Mr. SOS to accompany on vocals for much of the album.
 In addition to these three, other artists from the QN5 record label appear, including Tonedeff.